jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 ## Distractions

 This is the downside that non-remote workers often identify.
-People assume that television and other things in your home are irresitable distractions that will cause you to not get work done.
+People assume that television and other things in your home are irresistible distractions that will cause you to not get work done.
 In my experience this isn't a problem.